modelica/Encryption-and-Licensing/doc/SEMLA.md

 - Can display Error messages for errors happening on the LVE side.

-- Alternative, tool specific, licensing mechanisms is possible.
+- Alternative, tool specific, licensing mechanisms are possible.

-- Can create a container which includes multiple libraries/top-level packages, in a single file.
+- Enables the creation of containers which include multiple libraries/top-level packages, in a single file.

 - May have more than one key pair.
 For tools that have more than one key pair, the LVE needs to be restarted in between trying different key pairs.

 #### User

-- The API shall enable convenient to installation procedures for libraries.
-Possible with tool support,
+- The API should make installation procedures for libraries convienient.
+This is possible with tool support

-- library is distributed as a single file with a well-defined file extension.
+- The library is distributed as a single file with a well-defined file extension.

 - Error messages enable users to isolate errors related to licensing and encryption.